"[Slavery] was established by decree of Almighty God...it is

 is profoundly evil.
 His letter to Philemon would have been an ideal

 opportunity to vilify slavery.
-But he wrote not one word of criticism.
+But he wrote not one word of criticism of the institution of slavery.

 there is no record of him having said anything negative about the